 Your brand is everything.
-With that being said, there are so many ways for your brand to fail and so little room for error.
-Maybe your process for managing your brand is too convoluted, too ambiguous, or just plain too inconsistent.
-We like to call these brand management challenges — and unfortunately, there only seem to be more popping up all over the place.
+That said, there are so many ways for your brand to fail and so little room for error.
+Maybe your brand management process is too convoluted, ambiguous, or just plain inconsistent.
+We like to call these brand management challenges — and unfortunately, there only seems to be more popping up all over the place.

-The digital transformation of EVERYTHING has opened up a whole other host of challenges and barriers to effective brand management.
-Before mobile phones became an extension of our anatomy, companies didn’t have to think about configuring ads for different devices, or making sure their tone of voice was consistent in push notifications, for example.
+The digital transformation of EVERYTHING has opened up many challenges and barriers to effective brand management.
+Before mobile phones became an extension of our anatomy, companies didn’t have to consider configuring ads for different devices or ensuring their tone of voice was consistent in push notifications, for example.
 It’s a struggle.

 It’s not all doom and gloom — you can put the tissues away.
 Nearly every brand management challenge can be resolved with one thing — brand management tools.

 Unsurprisingly, the answer to technical brand challenges is more technology.
-This article is going to be your saving grace in figuring out what exactly that all involves.
+This article will be your saving grace in figuring out what exactly that all involves.
 So, let’s take a look at exactly what the challenges are and how you can overcome them…

 Suggested reading: We have gone one step further and created a Brand Consistency Toolkit that provides practical guidance on everything you need to do to manage your brand effectively.